pieces-app/cli-agent/README.md

 ##### Ask a question to a model:
 **Requires quotes around question**

-Ask the copoilt a question it uses chatGPT3.5 as a defualt model to ask a question, you can change the model using the change model command.
-You can add a relevance file or snippet index check the list assets command.
+Ask the Pieces Copilot a question.
+You can add a relevant file, you can also add relevant snippets based on their index shown in the assets list command.
+In order to change models from the default (GPT3.5), use the `change_model` command You can add a relevance file or snippet index check the `list assets` command.
 You can use `.` or `/` to refer to the current directory

 ```bash